freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/developer-tools/docker/index.md

 ### See also
 - Docker Compose : to create and manage several containers at the same time.

-### Container Vs. Virtual Machines
+### Containers Vs. Virtual Machines

-* Container virtualises the Operating System and more portable, where as VMs virtualises the Hardware.
+* Containers virtualise the Operating System making them more portable, whereas VMs virtualise the hardware.
-* Container are an abstraction at the app layer that packages code and dependencies togehter.
+* Containers are an abstraction at the application layer that packages code and dependencies together.
 VMs are an abstraction of physical hardware turning one server into many.
 Hypervisor helps VM to do so.
 * [CONTAINERS ARE NOT VMS](https://blog.docker.com/2016/03/containers-are-not-vms/)